Becoming a New Student Organization

 - The SOC VP will contact you with any corrections that may need to be made to your information or constitution.

 - Once you have been approved, complete Officer Training and Peay Link Training.

 University Facilities Guidelines for Students Organizing a New Student Organization

-- Once the paperwork has been confirmed as submitted, Student Life classifies the group as temporary for a period of 1 month (30 days).
+- Following the initital meeting, Student Life classifies the group as temporary for a period of 1 month (30 days).

 - Groups may request up to 4 days for a lobby table during the temporary period.
 Requests must be made by contacting the SOC President at firstname.lastname@example.org.

 - Groups may post items on University Center Bulletin Boards during the temporary time.
 The posting must include the wording “Potential New Student Organization”.